Typewriters to Keyboards: 50 Years of Pedal Power Stories

 Editor’s Reflections

 As the current editor for Pedal Power, I have a deep appreciation for what those who came before me have created.
-I have been able to become a part of a company with such a rich history and culture.
+I have been able to become part of an organisation with such a rich history and culture.
 Now I write the News Wheel, somewhat different to the newsletter in a digital format through emails and social media.
 The nostalgic feel of a paperback newsletter is refreshing and reminds me of the passion and purpose that started it all.

 While our tools have changed from typewriters to keyboards, from print to pixels, the message remains the same: to inspire, connect, and empower Canberra’s cycling community.